llvm/circt/docs/RationaleSeq.md

 Async vs sync resets?
 There are some reasonble options here: attributes on this op or `clock` and `reset` types which are parameterized with that information.
-- Initial value: this register initializes to `x` (in SystemVerilog terminology).
+- Initial value: this register is uninitialized.
+Using an uninitialized value results in undefined behavior.
 We will add an `initialValue` attribute if this proves insufficient.